 Post #2: How to Get Tested for Reactivated Epstein-Barr (EBV)

 2. If you feel they will help you, get any of the natural antivirals or supplements that I listed above.
-Also, read The Medical Medium or the other books I mentioned above if you want to learn more about natural healing.
+Also, read The Health Habit or the other books I mentioned above if you want to learn more about natural healing.

 3. Find a naturopath or functional medicine specialist in your area for specific treatment options.